rachfop/takomo-docs/docs/stacks/choosing-regions.md

   - deploy
 ---

 A stack can be deployed to one or more regions.
-You specify the stack region with `regions` property.
+You specify the stack region with the `regions` property.
 It accepts a single region or a list of regions.

 #### Examples: Specifying the Region